Mannemerak

 Manemarak is an Afrikaans puppet television show about a tiny alien who regularly travels from his far-away planet to study life on earth.

 Story

 Manemarak, following in the footsteps of his grandfather, travels to and explores the earth.
 His faithful companion is an artificially intelligent space-ship computer.
 The computer has knowledge of earth that was recorded by Manemarak's grandfather.

-Trivia

-Manemerak is an anagram of "kameraman", which means cameraman in Afrikaans.

-The little character's spaceship was actually a walnut shell.
-The name Manemarak is still in use today, as a nickname by itself, and in many portmanteaus with similar-sounding Afrikaans names.